-Do I Want to Be a Counselor?
+Should I Become a Counselor?

-Counselors can work with children, adolescents, and adults.
-They may work in clinics, mental health facilities, schools, or in private practice.
-Typical work of a counselor may include offering support to families or couples facing difficulties or guiding adolescents and young adults who are making decisions about their education or career options.
+Counselors can work with people of all ages, from children to adolescents to adults.
+The typical work of a counselor may include offering support to families or couples facing difficulties or guiding adolescents and young adults who are making decisions about their education or career options.
 The job, on various days, can be emotionally draining or highly rewarding.
 There is some risk of personal injury for those counselors working with emotionally disturbed or potentially violent patients.

-Step 1: Earn a Bachelor's Degree
+Earn a Bachelor's Degree

-Step 2: Earn a Master's Degree
+Earn a Master's Degree

 Earning a license in any field of counseling requires a master's degree.
-The degree program that a student pursues will depend on his or her career objectives, the population he or she wants to work with and any theoretical leanings he or she may have.
+The degree program that a student pursues will depend on his or her career objectives, the population he or she wants to work with, and any theoretical leanings he or she may have.
 Each type of degree leads to a different professional title, and every type of program requires a period of fieldwork or clinical practice supervised by an approved counselor.

-Step 3: Apply for Provisional Licensure
+Apply for Provisional Licensure

 In many states, graduates of master's programs must first complete a certain period of supervised clinical experience before they may become fully licensed.
 However, many states offer provisional licenses for graduates who meet all other requirements for licensure.
 A provisional license allows a counselor to conduct clinical work under the supervision of a qualified licensed counselor.
 A contract with an approved supervisor may be a requirement for gaining provisional licensure.
 Provisional licensure often expires after a certain time period.
 Upon expiration of the license, counselors usually must apply for full licensure.

-Step 4: Complete Work Experience
+Complete Work Experience

 Counselors completing work experience should check with their state's requirements for structuring and documenting the experience.
 There are often rules about how much time must be directly observed by the supervising counselor and what types of tasks a provisional counselor can count towards the hourly requirement.
 Failure to comply with the state's standards can cause a delay in obtaining full licensure.

-Step 5: Obtain State Licensure
+Obtain State Licensure

-Professionals using titles such as Licensed Mental Health Counselor, Marriage and Family Therapist, School Counselor and Licensed Clinical Social Worker must hold current state licensure.
+Professionals using titles such as licensed mental health counselor, marriage and family therapist, school counselor and licensed clinical social worker must hold current state licensure.
 Initial licensure is usually obtained by submitting evidence of completing an approved graduate program, fulfilling work experience requirements and passing an appropriate examination.

 States require licensees to periodically renew their licenses.
 Renewal procedures may require paying a fee and completing continuing education units.
 States usually stipulate what types of courses are applicable for meeting the continuing education requirements.
 New knowledge or skills acquired through continuing education courses may also help counselors further their careers.